 1) Data infrastructure to streamline and enhance underwriting: Collecting documents for a mortgage causes significant friction today.
 FinTech Collective portfolio company Ocrolus is leading the charge on classifying and digitizing financial statements, as well as validating, analyzing and enriching the data.
 Ocrolus uses computer vision, OCR, and human-in-the-loop quality control to transform any image into structured digital data with over 99% accuracy and industry-leading speed.
-Ocrolus also provides fraud detection technology, reducing fraud for some customers by 100 basis points, and partners with Sentilink for detecting synthetic identity fraud.
+Ocrolus also provides mortgage lending fraud detection technology, reducing fraud for some customers by 100 basis points, and partners with Sentilink for detecting synthetic identity fraud.

 Documents are just one piece of the data infrastructure puzzle.
 Plaid (also a FinTech Collective portfolio company) is the market leader for providing direct bank account connectivity.
 Alongside Plaid, startups such as Argyle, Pinwheel, Atomic, and others provide APIs to aggregate payroll data.
 Similar connectivity is being built for wealth management accounts, retirement savings, and other data sources used to verify employment, income and assets.